lilyhanhub/kickstarter-analysis/README.md

       "Subcategory" is the key to solve the issue.
 In order to accomplish the task, I used the "Convert Text to Columns Wizard" under the Data tab to break down the data into two categories.

-    For more information, See [the line with markers chart visualizing the relationship between outcomes and launch month.](/Theater_Outcomes_vs_Launch.png)

 * Deliverable 2: Outcomes Based on Goals Chart
   * A new worksheet was created and labled "Outcomes Based on Goals" with eight columns: